brobro10000/team-profile-generator/README.md

 # Why it Matters?
 Using test driven development is essential to writing virtually unbreakable code.
 Writing test driven code throughout a project, developers can avoid situations where edge cases may occur that the user may encounter through day to day use.
 In a simple program such as the team profile generator it is easy to fix, but in a larger scale project with thousands of lines of code and a multitude of classes intricately interacting with each other, test driven development is key to ensure the best quality code is written for the best user experience in the end product.

 Watch my Team Profile Generator in action!
-The image below links to a Youtube video of the demonstration of the readme generator, or [Click Here](https://youtu.be/rct3pW8InJc)!
+The image below links to a Youtube video of the demonstration of the team profile generator, or [Click Here](https://youtu.be/rct3pW8InJc)!

 [![Image of My Youtube Video of Module 10 ](src/images/videoSS.PNG)